julzaza/wildwitchherbs/_posts/2025-07-10-world-magic-for-protection.md

 ---

+## 🜂 Appalachian Folk Magic

+Rootworkers and “granny witches” of the Appalachians blended Christian faith with deep plant knowledge.

+- **Sage and Salt**: Used in purification rituals.
+- **Angelica**: Grown near homes to ward off harm.
+- **Devil’s Shoe String (Viburnum)**: Carried for protection from lawmen and evil spirits.

+**Rituals**: Psalms were read aloud while preparing herbal baths for protection or reversal work.

+---

 ## 🜂 Slavic Witchcraft

 In Slavic folk magic, herbs were powerful tools to fight **"zli dukh" (evil spirits)** and **"urok" (the evil eye)**.